Concepts from Future Past: 2002 Dodge RazorDecember 16th, 2018

 Interestingly enough, the car was developed in partnership with the guys behind the Razor scooter, who know a thing or two about small vehicles that are fast and fun to drive.
 Just look at the Razor Crazy Cart XL.
 It even packed a pair of orange Razor scooters in the trunk in place of a spare tire.
 Despite rumors that the Razor would make it to market as a sub-$15,000 production car called the “Scooter,” the car never made it past the concept phase.

-Now that Dodge has announced its intentions to be a performance vehicle company once more, perhaps they’ll consider a high-performance two-seater or roadster for their line down the road.
-And no, the Viper doesn’t count.
+Now that Dodge is performance vehicle company once more, perhaps they’ll consider a high-performance two-seater or roadster for their line down the road.